Milo1885/Tease-AI/README.md

 Fixed bug where @SubOld and @SubYoung were not getting filtered correctly

 Fixes added from Community Members:

+    Stefaf: Bugfix ErrorImage was shown randomly if one of all imagegenres had no images.

+    Stefaf: Bugfix ContectMenu MainImageBox did not activate or deactivate the MenuItems correct.

+    Stefaf: Improvement: Remove from URL-File option in ContextMenu MainPicturebox removes a ImageUrl from all URL-Files.

 	Stefaf: Function txt2List(String) was not able to deal path = "" or path = nothing.
 Improved Error handling and logging.